icclab/ceph-objectstore-broker/README.md

+# Cloudfoundry Broker for a Ceph object store

-Ceph objectstore golang service broker for Cloudfoundry.
-Provides both S3 and Swift access
+This service broker provides S3 and Swift credentials for use on a Ceph object store.
+Currently deploys as a CF app.

+## Deployment

+### Cloudfoundry app

+### Bosh release

+### Kubernetes